If you need to see a German doctor, this guide explains conditions for seeing a doctor in Germany and how to find a doctor in Germany.

 - €10 towards prescriptions and treatments plus 10% of costs (children under 18 don’t pay)

 - full costs of painkillers and minor drugs such as flu remedies

 - 10% of ambulance and transport costs (unless an emergency situation).

-Bills are normally sent to your home address and paid via bank account.
+Bills normally go to your home address and you pay them via your bank account.
 You will need to send these onto your health insurer to claim reimbursement for visits to doctors in Germany.